-Notes: Coefficients estimated using pooled OLS on the unbalanced panel.
-Standard errors are reported in brackets. denotes that the estimated coefficient is statistically different from zero at usual confidence levels (1%, 5%, 10%). gender-neutral approach in studying fiscal policy effects by providing evidence that there are gender implications of public expenditure.
+The above exercise is useful on at least two grounds.
+Firstly, it points at the need to move beyond the traditional gender-neutral approach in studying fiscal policy effects by providing evidence that there are gender implications of public expenditure.
 As such, it thus constitutes a pilot for future research.
 Secondly, by providing some evidence on the existence of a gender effect of public expenditure (at least with respect to labour market outcomes), the paper bears some interesting policy implications as discussed below.